High BAC Cases

 Mandatory alcohol treatment program or self-help program for a period of not less than one year.

 Sometimes, a person arrested for a DUI will be released from jail and will not know the exact charge to be made against him or her.
 In many cases, a person will simply be told that they'll get something in the mail and/or hear from the court.

 To be clear, even if you left jail with a ticket written for Operating While Intoxicated (OWI), you can still be charged with a High BAC offense as long at your breath or blood test result was .17 or higher.

 Of course, everyone's biggest fear is going to jail.
 The good news is that, in the local courts of Wayne, Oakland and Macomb Counties, that can almost always be avoided.

 However, there are lots of other things to avoid beyond jail, including getting placed on "probation from Hell" that requires all kinds of counseling, treatment and endless breath and/or testing.

 Nobody wants to report a High BAC to their employer, or to a professional licensing body, either.

 Beyond all the legal penalties that can be imposed, one of the most significant implications of a High BAC charge comes from the breath or blood test result itself.
 Driving with a bodily alcohol content more than twice the legal limit is always perceived within the court system as especially dangerous.

-One of our primary jobs, as DUI lawyers, is to successfully refute that assumption, but that's complicated further when a person is charged with a High BAC, because they will be seen as being even more at risk to have a troubled relationship to alcohol than someone facing a regular OWI (DUI) offense.
+One of our primary jobs, as DUI lawyers, is to successfully refute these kind of assumptions, but that's complicated further when a person is charged with a High BAC, because they will be seen as being even more at risk to have a troubled relationship to alcohol than someone facing a regular OWI (DUI) offense.